remcostoeten/pokedex-assessment-nextjs/ASSESSMENT.md

 I tend to get creative at random moments so halfway through I suddenly got an aha moment which made me switch from logic to UI work.
 If I would've started over again I would've finished all logic first and then UI, because knowing me I get carried away with UI and minor details which don't really matter (if there is no ticket, plan, or design for it).

 Regarding packages.
-For basic UI (components/ui) I used some Chakra-UI.
+For basic UI (components/ui) I used some ShadCN-ui.
 Installed Framer Motion but did not even get to doing any fancy animations.
 Hovering the Pokémon I initially did with Framer Motion but that was a classic example of overengineering.
 The only real package I used was Sonner, which is (IMO) the best toast API there is.

 The Pokémon list is a bit messy and could've been extracted into smaller parts if I had more time.
 Also, things like a toolbar, search, pagination etc., are missing.
 But I think the core functionality is there.